ParzivalHack/PT-PoC/README.md

 * **Vulnerable Component**: Tools/ssl/multissltests.py
 * **CWE**: CWE-22 (Improper Limitation of a Pathname to a Restricted Directory 'Path Traversal')
+* **Affected Versions**: < 3.14
 * **Vulnerability Description**: The _unpack_src method of the AbstractBuilder class used tarfile.extractall() without a filter or proper path validation.
 This allowss an attacker to craft a malicious tar archive that, when processed by the script, could write a file to an arbitrary location on the filesystem.

 ### PoC Usage

 This script automatically creates a malicious tarball and attempts to trigger the vulnerability.
-It requires no external dependencies beyond the CPython source tree.
+It requires no external dependencies beyond the CPython source tree:
 * **One-Click Execution**:

     ```bash